luizzanoni/spaceX/README.md

 # Space-X-CC :rocket:

-First game made at PYGAME and first work of the Computer Science Course 2019/2
+First game made at PYGAME and first work of the Computer Science Course 2019/2 - Program 1

 Subject: Prog 1